 You will hear many people preach the value of saying no to others.
 I agree with that.

-But what about saying no to yourself?
+And, what about saying no to yourself?

 No for when you work too much.
 No for when you don’t make time for your friends or family because you hide behind “building your business”.
 No for social media instead of interacting with the real people in your life.